nalewis75/LaraPersonate/README.md

 ## Features
 - Displays users based their role.
 - Limit the number of users displayed.
+- Allows searching of the data for a given user.
 - Search form using [tail.select](https://github.pytes.net/tail.select/).
 - Auto discovery, no more setting up your ServiceProvider manually.
 - Automatic injection via a middleware, no need to add some code to the blade.